 Secondly, at this point I consider Val a friend – even before starting this interview, we bonded over a shared appreciation for critical theory and mutual tendencies towards emotionally self-destructive behavior.
 I think that a large part of the reason she’s comfortable being so remarkably open in this interview stems from that friendship.
 This is her story – I’m not going to say anything here that could be construed as trying to take ownership of it myself.
 And yes, I readily acknowledge the inherently problematic nature of a cis/hetero male giving a trans woman a platform in which to share that story, but I fully believe that story is so important that I don’t mind weathering whatever storm of feminist rage may come my way as a result.

 Shifting topics, the ostensible reason for our conversation is the impending release of Ævangelist’s fifth full-length Matricide in the Temple of Omega, which I, Voidhanger records will be releasing on November 16 (preorder here).
 It caps what’s been a remarkably busy year for the duo: they’ve already released a reworked and remastered version of their debut EP called Oracle of Infinite Despair MMXVIII, the Aberrant Genesis EP, a compilation called Veneration of Profane Antiquity, and another full-length entitled Heralds of Nightmare Descending.
-We’re premiering “Serpentine as Lustful Nightmare,” the penultimate track from Matricide, here today at the Vault, and the song’s lyrics and place in the album’s overarching narrative are among the many topics Val and I discussed as we’ve gone back-and-forth via Google Docs over the course of the last four weeks.
-Give it a listen as you delve into our lengthy conversation below.
+Those releases are among the many topics Val and I discussed as we’ve gone back-and-forth via Google Docs over the course of the last four weeks, the results of which we present in the lengthy conversation below.

 Indy Metal Vault: When I first started thinking about how to approach this interview, I was almost conceptualizing it as being in two parts – one with Ascaris, the vocalist in Ævangelist, and one with Valerie Dorr, the individual behind the Ascaris persona.
 When I talked to Matron Thorn recently, though, he definitely balked at my use of the word ‘persona,’ making the point that there really is no ‘persona’ aspect to what the two of you do in Ævangelist – or at least not in the same way that most black metal musicians take on stage names and personae separate from their day-to-day existences.
 So that seems like a good place to start here.
 How much of a boundary is there between Ascaris and Val?
 How much does one feed the other?
 Or, like Thorn, do you not really make that distinction in your mind?